 Our patients agree to be seen and treated under the Oregon Liability Waiver (ORS 676.340), which limits the liability of Oregon-licensed physicians, physician assistants, nurse practitioners, dentists, dental hygienists, and certain other health professionals for injury, death, or other loss that may arise from services they provide without compensation.
 As a VIM provider, we will have you register with the state for the liability waiver.
 More info and the forms can be found through these links:

 In addition to the Limited Liability Law, VIM does have a standard liability policy to cover practitioners for their work that is done on-site at the VIM clinic.

 What if I already have a medical practice?

 Many of our in-clinic volunteers have their own practice, but also enjoy the camaraderie of volunteering at VIM.
 Others would rather see patients in their offices through our referrals.
 We call these volunteers our “Community Medical Partners.”
 Whether you volunteer in the clinic or in your own facility, we are happy to have your services either way!
 For more information click here.

 How often do in-clinic volunteers work?

 Generally, volunteers in the clinic work one morning, afternoon or evening each week for a four-hour shift.
 Some volunteers are here more often, some as little as once per month.
 We’ll do our best to work with your schedule.
 The most important thing is that you are able to volunteer with consistency, as that is what our patients depend on.

 I’m interested in volunteering.
 What’s the next step?

-Please print it out, complete the form, and return it to us.
+Fill out our volunteer application here.
 We will get in contact with you to talk further.

 I still have questions.
 Who can I contact?